arpitbansal297/Cold-Diffusion-Models/README.md

 # Cold Diffusion: Inverting Arbitrary Image Transforms Without Noise
 <img src="./all_transform_cover.png" width="1000px"></img>

-This repository is the official PyTorch implementation of Cold-Diffusion.
-Find the paper on arxiv
+This repository is the official PyTorch implementation of <a href="https://arxiv.org/abs/2208.09392">Cold-Diffusion</a>.

 Download the CelebA-HQ and AFHQ dataset.
 Use the following script to create data and use them as path to data for MNIST, Cifar10 and CelebA.